-Relocation stress occurs for handful of reasons, such as undergoing a change in their environment, experiencing new sights, sounds and smells, in addition to feeling overwhelmed by a potential barrage of new people congregating in front of the tank.
+Relocation stress occurs for a handful of reasons, such as undergoing a change in their environment, experiencing new sights, sounds, and smells, in addition to feeling overwhelmed by a potential barrage of new people congregating in front of the tank.

 This type of stress can last several days and up to a week in most cases as it takes some time for your dragon to acclimate to their new environment.
 However, in more severe instances, this may even last up to a month.

 Click HERE to read about how to safely transport and travel with your beardie